twidddj/tf-wavenet_vocoder/README.md

 We have tested our model followed [r9y9's works](https://github.com/r9y9/wavenet_vocoder) and adapted some codes from [azraelkuan's one](https://github.com/azraelkuan/tensorflow_wavenet_vocoder/tree/dev).

 Audio samples are available at https://twidddj.github.io/docs/vocoder.
+See the issue for the result in [here](https://github.com/twidddj/wavenet/issues/1).

 #### Getting Start
 #### 0. Download dataset